 b) PainChek® Portal

-PainChek Infant is intended to be used to assess and monitor procedural pain in infants (i.e., 1 to 12 months old) by both trained health professionals and lay persons.file settings.
+PainChek® Infant is intended to be used to assess and monitor procedural pain in infants (i.e., 1 to 12 months old) by trained health care professionals (HCPs).

 Indications for Use